How to get free entry to Select Museums in Philadelphia (July 2026)

 Finding information about Sapphire Reserve Exclusive Tables restaurants requires manual digging through OpenTable.

 The CSR dining credit benefit is one of the new perks that Chase rolled out with its CSR overhaul in 2025.
-The benefits boast up to $300 in annual dining credits at Sapphire Reserve Exclusive Tables restaurants, split into two $150 credits semi-annually.
-Statement credits post automatically when you pay directly at eligible locations with your card, making it one of the easier benefits to use amongst the card's other benefits.
+You get up to $300 annually in dining credits at Sapphire Reserve Exclusive Tables restaurants: up to $150 from January 1st to June 30th, and up to $150 from July 1st to December 31st.
+Each semiannual credit expires at the end of its respective period and does not roll over to the next half, so it pays to use each portion before time runs out.
+Statement credits post automatically when you pay directly at eligible locations with your card, making it one of the easier benefits to use among the card's other perks.

 FYI: Third-party delivery apps and digital wallets may prevent the card issuer from properly attributing your credit to the restaurant purchase.